sensu/sensu-docs/content/sensu-go/5.14/getting-started/learn-sensu.md

 ...
 {{< /highlight >}}

-Because you configured a metric format, the Sensu agent can convert the Graphite-formatted metrics provided by the check command into a set of Sensu-formatted metrics (not shown in the output).
+Because the check definition specified a metric format of `graphite_plaintext`, the Sensu agent will treat the output of the check command as Graphite-formatted metrics and translate them into a set of Sensu-formatted metrics (not shown in the output).
 These metrics are then sent to the InfluxDB handler, which reads Sensu-formatted metrics and converts them to a format InfluxDB accepts.

 _**NOTE**: Metric support isn't limited to Graphite!
 The Sensu agent can extract metrics in multiple line protocol formats, including Nagios performance data._